 The presence of legislative committees is another indicator of a state's readiness to respond to aging because these committees channel much of legislators' discussion and dialogue.

-At present, New Hampshire has one legislative committee relevant to older adults: Health, Human Services, and Elderly Affairs.
+At present, Vermont has no legislative committees relevant to older adults but has one relevant agency: the Department of Disabilities, Aging and Independent Living.